Mack Hansen

 Mackenzie Hansen (born 27 March 1998) is a professional rugby union player who plays as a wing for United Rugby Championship club Connacht.
 Born in Australia, he represents Ireland at international level, qualifying through his Irish mother.

 Club career

 After having played for the in Super Rugby, he signed a two-year deal with Connacht ahead of the 2021–22 season.

 In December 2024, Connacht lost 20–12 Leinster in the URC.
 Following the match, Hansen was critical of the officiating team suggesting referee Chris Busby and TMO Mark Patton had been inconsistent in the way they had reviewed incidents throughout the game and that this was part of a wider problem where Connacht never seemed to have any decisions go their way.
 In May 2025, he suffered an ankle injury and was ruled out for the rest of the season.

+His injury continued into the latter part of 2025 and he underwent foot surgery in London in December 2025, missing the 2026 Six Nations Championship.

 International career

 Australia U20

 Hansen appeared for Australia at the 2018 World Rugby Under 20 Championship.